53 Notable alumni of

 -

-Frank Bernard Walker is a former American football cornerback in the National Football League (NFL) for the Green Bay Packers, Baltimore Ravens, Minnesota Vikings and Dallas Cowboys.
-He was selected by the New York Giants in the sixth round of the 2003 NFL Draft.
+Frank Bernard Walker is an American former professional football cornerback who played in the National Football League (NFL) for the New York Giants, Green Bay Packers, Baltimore Ravens, Minnesota Vikings and Dallas Cowboys.
+He was selected by the Giants in the sixth round of the 2003 NFL draft.
 He played college football at Tuskegee University.

 -